playfulprogramming/playfulprogramming/content/naxodev/posts/semantic-grouping-folders-with-nx-3467/index.md

 <figcaption>Photo by <a href="https://unsplash.com/@barnimages?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Barn Images</a> on <a href="https://unsplash.com/s/photos/organization?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
   </figcaption>

-***
+---

 > This article is part of the Angular Architectural Patterns series.

-Grouping Folders in an __Nx__ and Monorepo context are folders that only contain other Grouping Folders and projects (applications, libraries, testing projects).
+Grouping Folders in an **Nx** and Monorepo context are folders that only contain other Grouping Folders and projects (applications, libraries, testing projects).

 In this article, we will focus on Grouping Folders containing other Grouping Folders and libraries.